jvk36/HEDGE-FUND-TRACKING-13F-Automation/README.md

    and generates a summary using the default model used by the Hugging Face transformer model API, sshleifer/distilbart-cnn-12-6.

-While BART is able to provide reasonable summaries, a more specialized model should be more useful to the readership.
-We fine-tune the vanilla BART  model on a dataset that contains quarterly reports done over the last decade on the top hedge funds to generate summaries that can be directly used in the reports.
+While BART is able to provide reasonable summaries, a fine-tuned model should be more useful to the readership.
+We fine-tune the Google's mt5 model (google/mt5-small) on a dataset that contains quarterly reports done over the last decade on the top hedge funds to generate summaries that can be directly used in the reports.
 The dataset for fine-tuning is collected and pushed to Hugging Face by running the following pipeline:

 a) copy_all_docx_to_output_folder.py: The script consolidates all the Microsoft word documents that contain quarterly reports of each of the hedge funds into